The rise of COVID-19 and the outcome of the OPEC+ meeting on 5-6 March have seen one of the biggest disruptions the gas industry has ever seen.

 - The next couple of years are likely to be characterised by economic disruption, uncertain energy demand and lower prices, both domestically and internationally and spending cuts for energy producers.
 This will create opportunities for energy buyers but challenges for producers.

 - Over the medium-term (to 2030) supply constraints will become increasingly evident with the decline of production offshore Victoria and absence of major new gas discoveries.
 Any developments onshore Victoria or NSW will provide some supply increments but are unlikely to materially shift the long-term demand-supply imbalance.
-Any failure to develop the Arrow Energy Surat Basin acreage will exacerbate the situation.
 We expect one and possibly two of the Gladstone LNG trains to be closed as increased gas volumes are diverted from the LNG projects to the domestic market.
 The gap between demand and supply will also increasingly rely on LNG imports at international prices.

 - As we get into the 2030s the east coast LNG contracts will begin to tail-off.
 At the same time, as the closure of coal-fired power generation accelerates, the demand for natural gas to back-up renewables could be increasing is likely to grow.